Berg0162/S3-Switch/README.md

 The present code is developed on Arduino IDE 2.0.
 Notice that you will need for each of these processors (<b>ESP32S3</b> and/or <b>ESP8266</b>) an Arduino IDE that is tailored for the specific type:<br>

 [Installation instructions for the ESP32S3 T-display](https://github.com/Xinyuan-LilyGO/T-Display-S3)<br>
+If you click the Arduino IDE 2.0 <b>Tools</b> menu the settings for this project are the following:
 <img src="https://github.com/Berg0162/s3-switch/blob/main/images/LilyGO_ESP32S3_Tools_Settings.png" align="center" width="400" height="400" alt="S3-Switch">
 <br clear="left">